microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 ## Step 2: Creating the Pipelines

-1. Clone the repo locally.
+1. Clone the repository locally.
-1. Copy the contents of the `step2` folder to your new repo and commit it to the server.
+1. Copy the contents of the `step2` folder to your new repository and commit it to the server.
 1. On the Azure DevOps server, navigate to Pipelines > Pipelines.
 1. Click "New Pipeline".
 1. When prompted as to the location of your code, select "Azure Repos Git".
-1. When prompted to select your repo, select the repo you recently created as part of this test process.
+1. When prompted to select your repository, select the repository you recently created as part of this test process.
 1. When prompted to configure your pipeline, select "Existing Azure Pipelines YAML file".
 1. In the right-hand pane that appears, select the first of the pipeline YAML